|

 Georgiev, T., Lumsdaine, A., Resolution in Plenoptic Cameras, COSI, October 2009.
 We demonstrate mathematically why the resolution of the Plenoptic 2.0 camera is higher than the resolution of the Plenoptic camera.

-Georgiev, T., Lumsdaine, A., Superresolution with Plenoptic 2.0 Cameras, SRS, October 2009.
-We demonstrate superresolution with Plenoptic 2.0 camera -- without depth or correspondence estimation from images.
+Georgiev, T., Lumsdaine, A., Superesolution with Plenoptic 2.0 Cameras, SRS, October 2009.
+Data Compare traditional rendering (left) with Plenoptic 2.0 rendering (middle) with Superresolution (right):

 Lumsdaine, A., Georgiev, T., The Focused Plenoptic Camera, ICCP, April 2009.
 Uncompressed version of the paper with high resolution images.
 Detailed analysis of the Plenoptic 2.0 Camera.
 Radiance / lightfield data directly from our camera (Galilean telescopic array), and refocusing.
 Two movies created from our Keplerian camera data: refocusing, and changing the viewpoint.